-QUESTION #1: When should we start the design process?
+Financial Advice Pricing QUESTION #1: When should we start the design process?

 PRICE ADVICE: It’s never too early.
 A 1% shift in margin can equate to $1M in EBIT.
 In fact, it will cost you more to wait longer.
 Large businesses and ASX-listed businesses like BP, Winc, Wesfarmers, CSR, Repco, Toll, DHL, and Oceania have all received external price advice to move from A to B. Some of them completely re-designed their operations and systems to improve pricing capability for the next 5 years.

-The manner in which you price your products or services can influence the perception about your company’s identity, as well as how you view and treat your competition and how much you respect your consumers.
+The manner in which you price your products or services can influence the perception of your company’s identity, as well as how you view and treat your competition and how much you respect your consumers.